 The test image set consists of scans from two different scanners of an anthropomorphic ("Lungman") phantom with multiple synthetic target tumors of different shapes and sizes in the lung.

-The assessor shall obtain the test files in DICOM format from the CT Volumetry Profile Conformance section of the Quantitative Imaging Data Warehouse (QIDW ) by selecting the FDA Lungman N1 data subset of the RIDER Lung CT Dataset.
+The assessor shall download the test files from the CT Volumetry Profile Conformance Testing section of the QIDW Data Inventory of the Quantitative Imaging Data Warehouse (QIDW http://qidw.rsna.org/) by selecting the QIBA_Lung_Collection.

+Note: To access the QIDW, the assessor will be required to register for a (free) user account.

 The test files represent 3 repeated scans of the FDA Lungman N1 phantom on each of 2 CT scanners.
+Each timepoint of each case is represented by a set of DICOM files.
 The phantom contains 7 synthetic tumors, each with a different combination of shape and diameter (see Table 4.5.1-1).
-The list of 7 target tumors and coordinates are provided in a .csv file associated with each study in the Dataset download package.
+The list of 7 target tumors and coordinates are provided in a .csv file associated with each synthetic tumor in the download package.
+The QIBA Lung Collection download package also contains an Excel spreadsheet named StudyInfo.xlsx that summarizes all the tumor locations and will also help you perform the record keeping and calculations later in this assessment procedure.
 Note that the images contain half a dozen or so additional tumors that are not identified in the .csv file.
 Do NOT include measurements of the additional tumors in the results or calculations described in sections 4.5.2 & 4.5.3.

+Note: the entire QIBA Lung Collection package can be downloaded as a single zip file: QIBA_Lung_Collection-20170302T222624Z-001.zip

 Table 4.5.1-1: Phantom Target Tumor Characteristics